What are burns?

 There are many types of burns caused by thermal, radiation, chemical, or electrical contact.

 Thermal burns.
-These burns are due to heat sources which raise the temperature of the skin and tissues and cause tissue cell death or charring.
-Hot metals, scalding liquids, steam, and flames, when coming into contact with the skin, can cause thermal burns.
+These burns are due to heat sources which raise the temperature of the skin and tissues.
+They cause tissue cell death or charring.
+When hot metals, scalding liquids, steam, and flames come into contact with the skin, they can cause thermal burns.

 Cold exposure burns (frostbite).
-Damage to the skin is caused by prolonged exposure to cold.
+Damage to the skin is caused by exposure to cold.

 Radiation burns.
 These burns are due to prolonged exposure to ultraviolet rays of the sun, or to other sources of radiation such as X-ray.

 Chemical burns.
-These burns are due to strong acids, alkalies, detergents, or solvents coming into contact with the skin, eyes, mouth, or gastrointestinal tract.
+These burns are due to strong acids, alkalies, detergents, or solvents that come into contact with the skin, eyes, mouth, or gastrointestinal tract.

 Electrical burns.
-These burns are from electrical current, either alternating current (AC) or direct current (DC).
+These burns are from electrical current.

 Click Image to Enlarge